-To ensure the voices of citizens along the I-95 corridor are included in the national discussion of how to establish a sustainable and equitable transportation funding approach, the I-95 Coalition applied for and received funding through the USDOT “Surface Transportation System Funding Alternatives” program for a multi-year study.
-The purpose of the Coalition’s study is to explore the feasibility of replacing the fuel tax with a mileage-based user fee (MBUF) in a multi-state environment through a focused pilot in Delaware and with regional stakeholders.
+To ensure the voices of citizens along the I-95 corridor are included in the national discussion of how to establish a sustainable and equitable transportation funding approach, the I-95 Coalition applied for and received funding through the USDOT “Surface Transportation System Funding Alternatives” program for a multi-phase, multi-year pilot.
+The purpose of the Coalition’s pilot is to explore the feasibility of replacing the fuel tax with a mileage-based user fee (MBUF) in a multi-state environment.

 Why explore a Mileage-Based User Fee?

 Americans pay for transportation infrastructure primarily with a fuel tax.
 As fuel efficiency increases and more electric vehicles are on the road, the amount motorists pay to use our transportation system becomes more linked to the type of car they drive versus the number of miles they drive.
 Instead of older, less fuel-efficient vehicles paying more for using the transportation network, a MBUF charges for the amount of miles you use.

 Illustrated below are three vehicles traveling the same distance on the same road.
 Because electric-vehicle drivers don’t buy fuel, they don’t pay fuel tax, so they aren’t paying as much for road maintenance and construction.
 As more fuel-efficient vehicles take to the roads, drivers purchase less fuel and pay less fuel tax than older vehicles.